Browned Butter Mashed Potatoes

 Cook the Potatoes

 Bring the water to a boil over high heat.
-Once boiling, reduce the heat to medium-low and simmer for 15–20 minutes until the potatoes are tender when pierced with a fork.
+Once boiling, reduce the heat to medium-low and simmer for 15–20 minutes, or until the potatoes are tender when pierced with a fork.
 Skim any foam that accumulates at the water’s surface with a spoon.

 A metal slotted spoon is skimming white foam from the surface of a boiling pot of yellow liquid, possibly broth or soup.
 The pot is filled with bubbling liquid and some white frothy foam.